 Soil/ Growing Medium

-As succulents, these plants need a free-draining potting mix or sandy, free-draining soil.
-A commercial cactus potting mix can be a good choice for your string of pearls plant, though you can also make your own free-draining mix using three parts peat-free potting mix to one part sharp sand or grit.
+Well-draining soil is essential.
+A commercial cactus mix works, or you can blend your own using three parts peat-free potting mix and one part sharp sand or grit.

 Planting String of Pearls